Echen1246/codeafk/README.md

 ## Daily Flow

-1. Run `afk` from your project folder.
+1. Run `afk` from your project folder and pre-select Telegram or Discord.
+2. Shut your laptop (stays awake) or leave your desk.
-2. On your phone, send `/sessions`.
+3. While away, on your phone, send `/sessions` in your chat of choice.
-3. Pick a project.
+4. Pick a project.
-4. Pick an existing Codex session, or reply `new`.
+5. Pick an existing Codex chat session, or reply `new`.
-5. Text the bot like you would text Codex.
+6. Text the bot like you would text Codex.
-6. Approve, trust, or deny commands when Codex asks.
+7. Approve, trust, or deny commands when Codex asks.
+8. All code changes are sent to your phone as .html and .diff files for review.
-7. Press `Ctrl+C` when you are back at your laptop.
+9. Press `Ctrl+C` when you are back at your laptop.

 AFK prints a `codex resume <thread-id>` command when it stops.
 Run that to continue the same thread locally.